-- 1. (Regulation 14) (1): Whether the Company has received the minimum subscription which shall not be less than ninety per cent. of the offer through offer document. - 2.
-(Regulation 14) (2): Check the refund orders / certificate of posting in the event of non-receipt of minimum subscription all application moneys received has been refunded to the applicants within: - I. fifteen days of the closure of the issue, in case of a non-underwritten issue; and - ii. seventy days of the closure of the issue, in the case of an underwritten issue where minimum subscription including devolvement obligations paid by the underwriters is not received within sixty days of the closure of the issue. - 3.
-(Regulation 16): Check whether the monitoring agency appointed in case where the issue size, excluding the size of offer for sale by selling shareholders, exceeds one hundred crore rupees has submitted its report to the issuer on quarterly basis, till at least ninety five percent of the proceeds of the issue, excluding the proceeds under offer for sale and amount raised for general corporate purposes, have been utilised. - 4.
-(Regulation 18): Check the refund orders / certificate of posting to ensure that specified securities are allotted and/or application moneys are refunded within fifteen days from the date of closure of the issue and interest undertaken in the offer document paid in case of delayed payments. - 5.
-(Section 27 of Companies Act, 2013): Whether the issuer has altered the terms (including the terms of issue) of specified securities and are they likely to adversely affect the interests of the holders of that specified securities.
-If so, the consent in writing of the holders of not less than three-fourths of the specified securities of that class or with the sanction of a special resolution passed at a meeting of the holders of the specified securities of that class has to be obtained. - 6.
-(Regulation 39): Whether the specified securities held by promoters and locked-in are pledged with any scheduled commercial bank or public financial institution as collateral security for loan granted by such bank or institution, if so the provision in the regulations are complied with. - 7.
-Whether the application money received has been utilised in accordance with the section 40 (3) of Companies Act, 2013. - 8.
-(Regulation 51 A): Whether the disclosures made in the red herring prospectus while making an initial public offer are updated on an annual basis by the issuer and made publicly accessible. - 9.
-(Regulation 17): Check whether the outstanding subscription money is called within twelve months from the date of allotment in the issue and where the applicant has failed to pay the call money within the twelve months, such shares have been forfeited. - 10.
-(Regulation 8): Check the copy of compliance certificate filed by the merchant banker before opening of the issue along with the draft offer document.
+- 1 (Regulation 14 (2):Check the refund orders / certificate of posting in the event of non-receipt of minimum subscription all application moneys received has been refunded to the applicants within: - I. fifteen days of the closure of the issue, in case of a non-underwritten issue; and - ii. seventy days of the closure of the issue, in the case of an underwritten issue where minimum subscription including devolvement obligations paid by the underwriters is not received within sixty days of the closure of the issue. - 2 (Regulation 16) Check whether the monitoring agency appointed in case where the issue size exceeds five hundred crore rupees has submitted its report to the issuer on half yearly basis, till the proceeds of the issue have been fully utilised. - 3 (Regulation 18): Check the refund orders / certificate of posting to ensure that specified securities are allotted and/or application moneys are refunded within fifteen days from the date of closure of the issue and interest undertaken in the offer document paid in case of delayed payments. - 4 (Section 27 of Companies Act, 2013): Whether the issuer has altered the terms (including the terms of issue) of specified securities and are they likely to adversely affect the interests of the holders of that specified securities.
+If so, the consent in writing of the holders of not less than three-fourths of the specified securities of that class or with the sanction of a special resolution passed at a meeting of the holders of the specified securities of that class has to be obtained. - 5 (Regulation 39): Whether the specified securities held by promoters and locked-in are pledged with any scheduled commercial bank or public financial institution as collateral security for loan granted by such bank or institution, if so the provision in the regulations are complied with. - Whether the application money received has been utilised in accordance with the section 40 (3) of Companies Act, 2013. - 7 (Regulation 51 A): Whether the disclosures made in the red herring prospectus while making an initial public offer are updated on an annual basis by the issuer and made publicly accessible. - 8 (Regulation 17): Check whether the outstanding subscription money is called within twelve months from the date of allotment in the issue and where the applicant has failed to pay the call money within the twelve months, such shares have been forfeited. - 9 (Regulation 8): Check the copy of compliance certificate filed by the merchant banker before opening of the issue along with the draft offer document.